Shang (bell): Use

 A shang consists of three principal parts: the flat bell part proper; the gankyil, which is the centre piece that holds the knocker; and the knocker or striker proper, which is often made of animal horn.

-The shang was believed to be useful in receiving information from the Eastern concept of æther, to induce trance or call spirits.
+The shang was believed to be useful in receiving information from the Eastern concept of aether, to induce trance or call spirits.
 The shang is often used in rites in conjunction with the phurba and namkha.